bitovi/hatchify/docs/koa/README.md

 `@hatchifyjs/koa` provides three named exports:

-- hatchifyKoa - Creates a `hatchedKoa` instance with middleware and sequelize orms
+- hatchifyKoa - Creates a `hatchedKoa` instance with middleware and [Sequelize](https://sequelize.org/) ORM
 - HatchifyKoa - A type for TypeScript fans
-- errorHandlerMiddleware -
+- errorHandlerMiddleware - A middleware to catch any Hatchify error and transform it to a proper [JSON:API](../jsonapi/README.md) response

 ```ts
 import { hatchifyKoa, HatchifyKoa, errorHandlerMiddleware } from "@hatchifyjs/koa"